walles/theminator/README.md

 # TODO

 - Give tab text some color that's readable vs the tab background
+- Make terminal background the same color as the editor background
 - Give not-selected editor tabs a color with some (but not too much) contrast vs the editor background color
 - Generate UI theme